-The majority of people with an eating disorder are female.
+The majority of people with disordered eating are female.
 However, it’s not a female-only condition.
 Some men struggle with body image problems.
 They, too, fear exposure and think they can handle the situation.

 Gender-specific group therapy is an excellent way of dealing with these dynamics.
 You feel comfortable discussing anorexia vs. bulimia and receive peer encouragement and feedback.
 Learn more about getting well by contacting the Santé Center for Healing.
 Reach our caring therapists by calling 866.238.3154 now.